vitdevelop/kidns/README.md

   server:
     # by default will be '8.8.8.8' if not set
     public: 8.8.8.8
-    # by default will be port 53 if not set
     port: 53
-    # if ignored "empty" value is set, if "empty" dns disabled
+    # if empty, dns disabled
     host: 0.0.0.0
     # can be set as 'k8s' to load kubernetes ingress url
     # also can load urls from file('filename')
+    # or can be used both, separated by comma(',')
   cache:
     - k8s
 #    - local_cache.conf